 Defense #1: Your Colorado DUI breath test was inaccurate

-Breath tests are renown for giving false positive results for a number of reasons.
+Breath tests are renowned for giving false-positive results for a number of reasons.
 A false result can be caused by many factors including your diet, health conditions, and whether or not you have consumed other substances that contain alcohol (like mouthwash).
 External factors like the temperature of the room can also cause a false positive.

 Defense #2: Your Colorado DUI breath testing procedures weren’t correctly followed